mjstraughan/CubingHistory/docs/BlindfoldSolving/BlindfoldSolvingOrigins.md

 ### John White

-One of the earliest known people to have been capable of solving the cube blindfolded is John White.
+The earliest person known to have been capable of solving the cube blindfolded is John White.
 In Cubic Circular, David Singmaster reported three separate times on White’s ability to solve the cube without looking [4, 5, 6].
-These reports started in late 1981, making White the earliest known blindfold solver.
+These reports started in late 1981.

 Cubic Circular Issue 1: